How to Spend a Long Weekend in Salt Lake City (And Nearby): 3 Day Itinerary

 If you don’t plan to venture far from the main areas of the city, there are public transportation options that will get you from the Salt Lake City International Airport to downtown.
 There are also plenty of rideshare options around town.
 However, you will need your own car or a rental car to travel to the various parks and trailheads that this itinerary recommends.

 If you enjoy outdoor adventure, start your Salt Lake City trip with a trip to Antelope Island State Park.
+This is easily one of the best places to hike near Salt Lake City!
 The park is about an hour away from the city but feels worlds away.
 From the park, you’ll enjoy great views of the Great Salt Lake, spot bison and have the chance to challenge yourself on the trails.
 The park costs $15 per vehicle to enter for the day.

 If you’re into hiking, I highly recommend the trail to Frary Peak.
 Frary Peak is the tallest point on the island and provides panoramic views of the surrounding area.
 The trail is not easy, so you’ll need to come prepared.